atomvm/atomvm_lib/markdown/sht3x.md

 Readings are represented as a tuple containing the temperature (in degrees celsius) and relative humidity, as a percentage.
 Each value contains an integral and fractional part, with the fractional part expressed as a ratio.

-The SHT31x supports a 0.01% relative humidity resolution, and a 0.015C temperature resolution.
+The SHT31 supports a 0.01% relative humidity resolution, and a 0.015C temperature resolution.
+See the [SHT3x datasheet](../assets/Sensirion_Humidity_Sensors_SHT3x_Datasheet_digital.pdf) for information about other models of this sensor.

 For example,